 As soon as the sun comes out, the Waagplein (Waag Square) becomes one big terrace where you will find lots of locals.
 Enjoy a refreshing drink and a portion of ‘bitterballs’ or cheese cubes with mustard.
 Same at the Plattestenen Brug (‘Flat stone Bridge’).
 For a proper meal I would suggest to go to one of the above mentioned restaurants as they serve higher quality food and wine compared to the cafes and bars at the Waag Square.

 Going out in Alkmaar

 Waagplein is the heart of the bar scene in Alkmaar.
 In summer people start on the terraces outside in the afternoon, and slowly start go inside once it gets a bit chillier in the evening.
-My favorite bar at Waag Square is Nola Social, which attracts a sophisticated (not snobby) audience, usually in their late 20s, 30s and 40s.
-The Plattestenen Brug is another area nearby, next to the old Fish Banks (Visbanken), with some nice bars and cafes such as ‘t Kantoor.
+There are numerous bars at the Waag Square, just pick one!
+Usually the bars closest to the Waag building are for 30+ audience.
+The Plattestenen Brug is another ‘going out area’ nearby, next to the old Fish Banks (Visbanken), with some nice bars and cafes such as ‘t Kantoor.

 Nowadays bars and cafes in the center of Alkmaar officially do not have a limitation in closing time, basically it is up to the owner.
 In summer it may start with full terraces in the afternoon and early evening already, but usually you should not expect a lot of people in the bars before 23:30h.
 If you go outside the bar for a smoke, phone call or whatever, check with the doorman until what time you can get back in.
 This because a lot of bars in Alkmaar have the policy that no one can get in any more after 01:30h, only out; avoid a situation in which your friends and coat are inside, and you have to wait outside.